rvcucalont/Hap_Network_pipeline/README.md

 # Haplotype Network Pipeline
-This pipeline (1)[1.
-Run script Find_hap.sh in bash terminal] assigns haplotype names to headers on a fasta file and converts it into a nexus file aligment.
-Then (2) creates a matrix based on user defined localities in coma delimited format.
+This pipeline [1](#1-run-script-find_hapsh-in-bash-terminal) assigns haplotype names to headers on a fasta file and converts it into a nexus file aligment.
+Then [2](#2-run-script-get_matrix_networkr-in-r-studio) creates a matrix based on user defined localities in coma delimited format.
 Both outputs can then be used in PopArt as input to generate an haplotype network.

 ## Prerequisites
 ### Step 1